MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment.md

 An OS image is used as the base to any Windows Server or Hyper-V container.
 The image is used to deploy a container, which can then be modified, and captured into a new container image.
 OS images have been created with both Windows Server Core and Nano Server as the underlying operating system.

 Container OS images can be found and installed using the ContainerProvider PowerShell module.
-Before using this module, it will need to be installed.
+Before using this module, it needs to be installed.
 The following commands can be used to install the module.

 ```powershell
 Invoke-RestMethod 'https://go.microsoft.com/fwlink/?LinkID=627338&clcid=0x409'